College of Constructive Hell Raising

 WHEN & WHERE

-Class meets every other Tuesday from Mid-January to Mid-May, 7 to 9 pm in the evening, beginning Tuesday, Janaury 17th, 2023,
+Class meets every other Tuesday from Mid-January to Mid-May, 7 to 9 pm in the evening, beginning Tuesday, January 16th, 2024,

-We also have an informal social component of the class that takes place from the end of class at 9 pm to the departure of the last student leaving that takes place at a local bar or meeting spot and involves food and drink.
-We invite our guest lecturers too so it’s a good opportunity for students to have one-on-one time with real life living legends.
-Attendance at this social portion of the class isn’t mandatory but is highly encouraged to help build community within the class, build your networks, and give you quality time with our history-making Change Makers.
+We also have an informal social component of the class that takes place at a local bar or restaurant spot from the end of class at 9 pm to the departure of the last student.
+We invite our guest lecturers too so it’s a good opportunity for students to have one-on-one time with successful Change Makers.
+Attendance at this social portion of the class isn’t mandatory but is highly encouraged to help build community within the class, build your networks, and give you quality time with our guest lecturers.

 COST